8byt/gox/README.md

 We basically vendored the Go parser/scanner/AST/etc. and just modified it until it fit our needs.

 ## Wot?
-Here's an example portion of a `.gox` file.
+Here's a more complicated example portion of a `.gox` file.
 ```
 func (p *PageView) renderItemList() *vecty.HTML {
 	var items vecty.List